backslash-ux/thp-bcn-01/README.md

 - Fork this repository.
 - Complete the task in your fork.
 - Submit your solution by:
-  - Opening a pull request, or
+  - Opening a pull request
-  - Sharing your forked repo link.
 - Complete within 24 hours